hkra0/skeb-info/README.md

 ## Limitations

-- Rate limit: 100 User info requests per minute, 5 Works requests per minute.
+- Rate limit: 100 User info requests per minute, 5 works requests per minute.
 Requests may fail if data volume is too large.
 - Skeb API may be rate limited or unavailable due to changes in fields.

 ## License